An overview of the key activities, events and results in 2017, together with commentary on BP’s performance and our priorities as we move forward

 Examples of our performance in action throughout the year.

-From Europe to Australia – find out about our progress across the world in 2016.
+From convenience partnerships to blockchain – find out about our progress across the world in 2017.

 Our key reports include information about our financial and operating performance, sustainability performance and also global energy trends and projections.